Quantum state transfer between twins in weighted graphs: Abstract

 \section{Abstract}

-Twin vertices are vertices of a graph that have the same neighbours and, in the case of weighted graphs with possible loops, corresponding edges have the same edge weight.
-We explore the role of twin vertices in quantum state transfer.
-In particular, we provide a characterization of perfect state transfer, pretty good state transfer and fractional revival between twin vertices in a weighted graph with respect to its adjacency and Laplacian matrices.
+Twin vertices in simple unweighted graphs are vertices that have the same neighbours and, in the case of weighted graphs with possible loops, the corresponding incident edges have equal weights.
+In this paper, we explore the role of twin vertices in quantum state transfer.
+In particular, we provide characterizations of periodicity, perfect state transfer, and pretty good state transfer between twin vertices in a weighted graph with respect to its adjacency, Laplacian and signless Laplacian matrices.
+As an application, we provide characterizations of all simple unweighted double cones on regular graphs that exhibit periodicity, perfect state transfer, and pretty good state transfer.